shmooki/pqc-mqtt/README.md

 1. **Broker**: MQTT broker with PQC authentication
 2. **Publisher**: Motion sensor node that detects and publishes motion events
 3. **Subscriber**: Client that receives and displays motion notifications

+All three connect via PQC certificates to one another.

 ## Prerequisites
 You must have the following at your disposal to fully setup the PQC MQTT motion detection system: